 We are currently expanding History’s focus to include battles, wars and biographies.
 The battles must have world significance — like Waterloo — and the accounts must keep in mind that many of our readers are interested in what led up to the battle and its impact, not detailed maneuvers of the soldiers.
 Also the personalities must have had an impact on society.
 Unrecognized personalities like engineers or inventors who have shaped the world we live in are just some of the people we want to feature.

-Our articles generally focus on the period between the fall of the Roman Empire and the start of WWII; our articles frequently mention earlier or later events by way of prologue or epilogue, but events outside of that timeframe are never our focus.
+Our articles generally focus on the period between the fall of the Roman Empire and the end of the 1950s; our articles frequently mention earlier or later events by way of prologue or epilogue, but events outside of that timeframe are never our focus.
 We have listed some suggested subjects below to give you an idea of the topics we cover.

 Please read a recent issue of History Magazine before submitting articles, to get an idea of the writing style.
 Details on how to obtain an issue can be found on our website.